 The virtual environment of the Dreaming Void is divided into millions of mini-universes that share some common rules and characteristics.
 All virches posses low granularity: if something is imperceptible to unaided nearbaselines senses in ril, it doesn't exist in the Dreaming Void.
 Many technologies simply don't work within the virches of the Dreaming Void, and the landscape, if heavily altered, will often revert to the default state the moment it detects no observers.

 Most virches posses a certain theme, and are uniform in style.
 Examples of these themes are:

 1. A world of steep but relatively short mountains, canyons, valleys and plateaus — all of it covered in thick, mostly evergreen forests.
-The virch has a change of seasons corresponding to that found in moderate climates of old Earth.
-Inhabitants live in large buildings (castles, manors, households…) made in a variety of architectural styles, scattered throughout the forests.
+The virch has a change of seasons corresponding to that found in temperate climates of Old Earth.
+Inhabitants live in large buildings (castles, manors, households) made in a variety of architectural styles, scattered throughout the forests.

 2. A world of dry, dusty ruins, giving the impression of an advanced civilization that was destroyed in some apocalyptic event.
 Dreamers live either as nomadic tribes trying to find useful trash among the ruins, or as farming communities gathering soil to grow food.

 3. A tropical sea of scattered islands, with Dreamers living almost exclusively on ships.